 We want you to know how well we are performing.
 We also want to learn from our mistakes and ensure we continue to improve our services.
 You can find our annual reports on the leaflet rack.

-Here is our performance against our service standards for the first half of 2017.
+Here is our performance against our service standards for the second half of 2017.

 What our complaints are about

 Before escalation, the vast majority of complaints are about our repairs service.
 Throughout 2017, the number of complaints received was 1.5% the total number of repair jobs logged.

 - where we have not met our service standards

 - not informing you when we are unable to attend an appointment.

 Out of these, 13 complaints were upheld.
 There were about: